 The year 2017 was of great importance because many revolutionary discoveries were made in space.
-One of the highlights of 2017 was the arrival of the first interstellar object, first thought of as a comet, an asteroid, and then an alien spacecraft.
-Discovered by a Hawaiian astronomer, it was quickly called “Oumuamua” (real name: 1I/’Oumuamua), which means “a distant messenger coming first”, reflecting the origin of the mysterious object.
-Today it is possible that this one is only an interstellar object that walks.
+One of the most significant events of 2017 was the arrival of the first interstellar object, first thought of as a comet, an asteroid, an alien spaceship and finally classified in the “stellar object” section.
+Discovered by a Hawaiian astronomer, it was quickly called”‘Oumuamua” (real name: 1I/ʻOumuamua), which means “a distant messenger coming first”, reflecting the origin of the mysterious object.

-Studies by different astronomers have shown that the mysterious object is composed of ice with a carbon-rich surface and an extremely unusual orbit.
-It travels at about 26 km /s, and it will soon leave our solar system.
+Studies conducted by different astronomers have shown that the mysterious object is made of ice with a carbon-rich surface and has an extremely unusual orbit.
+This one travels at about 26 km /s, since it left our solar system.

-Now, a recent study published at arXiv gives us a glimpse of the exact origin of’Oumuamua.
+A study published at that time on arXiv gives us an overview of the exact origin of’Oumuamua’.

-The study notes that it is likely that when’Oumuamua was first expelled into space, he would have traveled at a speed sufficient to’ detach ‘himself from the gravity of his star rather than at a much faster speed. faster that would require even more energy.
-This means, according to the new research, that the object should move relatively slowly at the beginning of its interstellar journey.
+The study notes that it is likely that when’Oumuamua was first expelled into space, he would have travelled at a speed sufficient to “detach” himself from the gravity of his star rather than at a much faster speed that would require even more energy.
+This means, according to the research, that the object should move relatively slowly at the beginning of its interstellar journey.

-“Unlike most of the nearby stars, Oumuamua moves very slowly compared to the average movement of the rest of the galaxy.
-This suggests that he has only recently been traveling in interstellar space and has not had the opportunity to find many massive objects that accelerate it (thanks to gravity), “the study says.
+“Unlike most nearby stars, Oumuamua moves very slowly compared to the average motion of the rest of the galaxy.
+This suggests that he has only recently been travelling in interstellar space and has not had the opportunity to find many massive objects that accelerate him (thanks to gravity),” says the study.

-As for the asteroid initially ejected, this study considers as plausible scenarios that Umuamua could be ejected from a system of binary stars composed of two stars (two suns) in close orbit, explains Feng in an article written by the The Conversation.
+As for the asteroid initially ejected, this study considers as plausible scenarios that Oumuamua could have been ejected from a binary star system composed of two stars (two suns) in close orbit, explains Feng in an article written by the media The Conversation.

-“Objects in orbit around one of the stars in a binary system will be greatly affected by the gravity of the other and so may be more easily ejected from the system than if it had only one star.”
+“Objects in orbit around one of the stars in a binary system will be strongly affected by the gravity of the other and thus can be more easily ejected from the system than if it had only one star.”

-Finally, Feng indicates how Oumuamua is probably just the tip of the iceberg.
+Finally, Feng points out how Oumuamua is probably just the tip of the iceberg.
 And that there are probably more than 46 million similar interstellar objects passing through the solar system each year.